 - Basic Federal Compliance Information

 - Exchange visitor scholars and professors

-The Center for International Education (CIE) is located at 124 Hardin.
+The Center for International Education (CIE) is located in room 124 of the Hardin Administration building.
 Our mission is to provide high-quality, life-changing opportunities for cross-cultural learning that have Christ at the center.
 The focus of this work is to help enrich the ACU educational experience through study abroad and to offer vital assistance to F and J international students and scholars on our home campus.

 In most ways, the international students who attend ACU are just like other college students.
 They go to the Depot with questions, join clubs, and learn to navigate the college campus when they arrive.
 They come to get a degree and participate in college life to prepare for their future.

 International students do have unique needs in the areas of language and cultural understanding as well as immigration status.
 While international students may come with various visa types, the CIE is tasked with managing the university’s obligations to the U.S. Department of Homeland Security (DHS) and the U.S. Department of State (DOS) for students specifically in F or J immigration status.
 These students can be identified by viewing the GOAINTL screen on Banner.